Dynamical-Intelligence-Group/Dynamical-Intelligence-Group.github.io/_news/grid_cell_distance_announcement.md

 related_posts: false
 ---

-New preprint out on grid cell computation - <a href="https://arxiv.org/abs/2511.08292">Distance by de-correlation: Computing distance with heterogeneous grid cells</a>.
-A great collaboration with Priti and Akshunna!
+New preprint out on grid cell computation: <a href="https://arxiv.org/abs/2511.08292">Distance by de-correlation: Computing distance with heterogeneous grid cells</a>.
+A great collaboration with Priti Dasbehera and Akshunna S. Dogra!